 How we work at Esanjo

-Aamir and I founded Esanjo as our take on what we felt a technology business should be.
 We’re very big believers in the right culture and working with like-minded people.
 At the same time, we’re opinionated, don’t really like events (but are happy to come out on occasion) and will do anything that we can to get out of the the curse that is meetings.
 We love building stuff that people find useful, but more importantly also make them feel happy.
 We like interesting things, don’t like administrative stuff, but also like being organised.
 Our vision is to build an interesting, growing and profitable business.

 Over the last few years, we realised that most organisations build policies for what we like to call “the 2%”, those individuals who have a tendency towards disruption and therefore need rules to govern their organisational behaviour.
 Unfortunately this leads to long documents that no one reads (until there’s a problem) and a complicated set of policies that the other 98% have to live by.
 More rules is rarely, if ever, the right solution.